Wabtec FLXDrive

-The Wabtec FLXDrive platform (pronounced "Flex-Drive") is a class of Battery-electric locomotives manufactured by Wabtec's GE Transportation subsidiary beginning in 2019.
-Using a modified version of the GE Evolution Series platform, FLXdrive is Wabtec's first zero-emissions locomotive, storing power in 20 racks of lithium-ion battery cells.
+The Wabtec FLXDrive platform (pronounced "flex-drive") is a class of battery-electric locomotives manufactured by Wabtec's GE Transportation subsidiary beginning in 2019.
+Using a modified version of the GE Evolution Series platform, FLXdrive is Wabtec's first zero-emissions locomotive, storing energy in 20 racks of lithium-ion battery cells.
 FLXDrive is a hybrid-electric locomotive, meaning it works in conjunction with traditional diesel-electric locomotives to provide regenerative braking for a train.
-The locomotives are capable of up to half an hour of operation on their own batteries when not connected to another locomotive.
+The first-generation locomotives (with a capacity of 2.4 MWh) are able to operate 30 to 40 minutes at full power when being not connected to another locomotive.

-The first locomotive, number 3000, was successfully tested on BNSF Railway in 2021 and found to reduce fuel consumption when paired with conventional diesel-electric locomotives.
+The first prototype locomotive, number 3000, was successfully tested on BNSF Railway in 2021 and found to reduce fuel consumption when paired with conventional diesel-electric locomotives.
 Since 2020, FLXDrive locomotives have been ordered by Union Pacific, Canadian National, Rio Tinto, BHP, and Roy Hill.
 The first locomotives are scheduled to enter service in 2023.

-In 2022, Wabtec announced a line of battery-electric locomotives including 6-axle, 4-axle, and foreign market variants.
-Wabtec plans to market the FLXDrive in tandem with hydrogen powered locomotives, allowing the two types to complement each other.
+In 2022, Wabtec announced a line of battery-electric locomotives including six-axle, four-axle, and foreign market variants.
+Wabtec plans to market the FLXDrive in tandem with hydrogen-powered locomotives, allowing the two types to complement each other.

+On October 31, 2023, Wabtec unveiled the first production FLXDrive locomotive planned for delivery to the Australian Roy Hill ore railway in 2024.
+That unit, however, was never delivered and is now part of the test fleet.

+BHP's locomotives arrived in Port Hedland in November 2025.